tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-autoscale-overview.md

 On an evening or weekend, your application demand may decrease.
 If this decreased load is consistent over a period of time, you can configure autoscale rules to decrease the number of virtual machines in the scale set.
 This scale-in action reduces the cost to run your scale set as you only run the number of instances required to meet the current demand.

 ## Use host-based metrics
 You can create autoscale rules that built-in host metrics available from your virtual machines.
-Host metrics give you visibility into the performance of the virtual machines in a scale set without the need to install or configure additional agents and data collections.
+Host metrics give you visibility into the performance of the virtual machines in a scale set without the need to install or configure more agents and data collections.
 Autoscale rules that use these metrics can scale out or in the number of virtual machines in response to CPU usage, memory demand, or disk access.

 Autoscale rules that use host-based metrics can be created with one of the following tools: